argoproj/argo-cd/docs/user-guide/sync-options.md

 Currently when syncing using auto sync ArgoCD applies every object in the application.
 For applications containing thousands of objects this takes quite a long time and puts undue pressure on the api server.
-You can turn on selective sync behaviour which will sync only out-of-sync resources using this option.
+Turning on selective sync option which will sync only out-of-sync resources.

 You can add this option by following ways